garden-io/garden/docs/reference/providers/kubernetes.md

       # Change the kaniko image (repository/image:tag) to use when building in kaniko mode.
       image: 'gcr.io/kaniko-project/executor:v1.8.1-debug'

       # Choose the namespace where the Kaniko pods will be run.
-Set to `null` to use the project namespace.
+Defaults to the project namespace.
-      #
-      # **IMPORTANT: The default namespace will change to the project namespace instead of the garden-system namespace
-      # in an upcoming release!**
-      namespace: garden-system
+      namespace:

       # Exposes the `nodeSelector` field on the PodSpec of the Kaniko pods.
 This allows you to constrain the Kaniko
       # pods to only run on particular nodes.
 The same nodeSelector will be used for each util pod unless they are